Follow our quick-start guide, outlining a variety of areas that could impact your business post Brexit.

 It is particularly important that they adequately clarify the terms for trade across EU borders, including how VAT and duties are dealt with and who is responsible for import and export formalities.
-You will need to consider how your contracts and International Terms and Conditions of Service (INCOTERMS) reflect you are now an international exporter or importer.
+You need to consider how your contracts and International Terms and Conditions of Service (INCOTERMS) reflect you are now an international exporter or importer.

 Do you receive personal data from the EU/EAA?

-How will changes to VAT affect you?
+How are changes to VAT affecting you?

 Consider how you will register for MOSS for online sales in the EU-27.
 Claim refunds on sales into the EU.